-Love always and Enjoy always, T
+Love and blessing to you.
+May you enjoy always, T

 I love a good romance story.
 Real or fictional